-- 2. Active participation in seminars: Students are required to do their best with respect to active participation in seminar sessions.
-Students are expected to have read the seminar texts and participate in in-class discussions.
+- 2. Active participation (15 points): Students are required to do their best with respect to active participation in seminar sessions.
+Students are expected to read the compulsory texts before each seminar.
+Students are further expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/ MS Teams and during the lessons) and participate in class discussions.
+Throughout the semester, students will be awarded points for actively participating in class discussions during the seminars.
+Each student can earn up to 2 active participation points per seminar session.
 Active participation will amount to 15% of the continuous assessment. - 3.
-Credit tests: Students will be asked to sit two credit tests (Week 7 and Week 13).
-The credit tests will amount to 85% of the continuous assessment (Credit test 1: 35%, Credit test 2: 50%).
+Credit tests (85 points): Students will be asked to sit two credit tests (Week 6 and Week 14).
+The credit tests will amount to 85% of the continuous assessment (Credit test 1: 35 points, Credit test 2: 50 points).

-To be able to sign up for the final exam, the SUM of all points (active participation + credit test 1 + credit test 2) must be no less than 65 points.
+To be allowed to sign up for the final exam, the SUM of all points awarded as part of continuous assessment (active participation + credit test 1 + credit test 2) must be no less than 65.